weijianzhg/PolarFact.jl/README.md

 The scaled Newton iteration is a well known and effective method for computing the polar decomposition.
-It converges quadratically and is backward stable [6].
+It converges quadratically and is backward stable under the assumption that the matrix inverses are computed in a mixed backward forward stable way[6].
 The QDWH is a cubic-rate convergent method.
 It is backward stable under the assumption that column pivoting and either row pivoting or row sorting are used in the QR factorization [6].
 Without scaling, both type of methods can be slow when the matrix is ill-conditioned.

 On many modern computers, matrix multiplication can be performed very efficiently.
 The Newton Schulz method requires two matrix